TakashiNakagawa/CarND-Advanced-Lane-Lines/writeup.md

 I used only s channel of hsv color space.
 But LUV or LAB might be helpful under difficult light condition.

 **gradient thresholded**
-When line color and ground color are similar, gradient ditection might be difficult.
+When line color and ground color are similar, gradient detection might be difficult.
 Before applying cv2.COLOR_RGB2GRAY, convert RGB to another color space, then to GRAY might be helpful.

 **line detect**
-When noisy line candidate points are collected, curve fitting might be fail.
-So I set window margin size to 50 pixel(smaller than tutorial code).
+When noisy line candidate points are collected, curve fitting might fail.
+So I set window margin size to 50 pixels(smaller than tutorial code).

 **recover**
 I stocked previous 10 frames.
-In case line was lost, I used previous best fit parameter.
+In case the line was lost, I used the previous best fit parameter.
 I also average 10 frames parameter so that line curve to be stable.